Map an existing custom DNS name to Azure App Service

 Browse to the DNS names that you configured earlier.

-If you receive an HTTP 404 (Not Found) error when you browse to the URL of your custom domain, the two most common causes are:
+If you receive an HTTP 404 (Not Found) error when you browse to the URL of your custom domain, the two most-likely causes are:

 - The browser client has cached the old IP address of your domain.
 Clear the cache, and test DNS resolution again.
 On a Windows machine, you clear the cache with